yroosel/Python_JSON_Workshop/README.md

 # Python_JSON_Workshop
-# Created 25 FEB 2021 for IPDWEEK
+# Created 25 FEB 2021 for IPDWEEK Instructor Training
 This repository contains all files necessary for the IPD Week session Python & JSON Workshop on 25 FEB 2021